Afghanistan Travel Guide

 All visitors to Afghanistan are required to get a visa in advance before arriving in Afghanistan.
 Visas are typically given for 30 days within a 3 month window and are usually single entry.

 Many embassies and consulates will not issue tourist visas to Afghanistan for obvious reasons.
-I can personally say that obtaining an Afghan Visa at the Afghan Consulate in Khorog, Tajikistan, and by mail from the Washington DC Consulate in the USA were painless and simple.
+I can personally say that obtaining an Afghan Visa at the Afghan Consulate in Khorog, Tajikistan; by mail from the Washington DC Consulate in the USA; and on the border at Shirkhan Bandar were painless and simple.

 In 2017, I went to the Afghan Consulate in Khorog by myself at 9:30 am and walked out about 30 minutes later with the visa in my passport, you can read more about how to get an Afghan Visa in Khorog here.

 In 2018 I applied via the online application system from the Washington DC Consulate and then mailed my required documents in and had no problems, the process took about 4 weeks (normally it only takes 2 weeks to complete but the consulate closed for over a week for the Eid al Qurban holiday).
 I applied for a visa again in 2019 and received it in about 3 days.
 Read embassy and consulate reports from other countries here.

 In 2018 & 2019, I applied for visas using the online visa system through the Afghan Consulate in Washington DC.
-The process is simple and straightforward (unfortunately as of 2021 the online system was discontinued.
+The process is simple and straightforward.
+For my visas in 2021 the online system was discontinued so I had to fill out all the documents and mail them).

 What You Will Need To Apply

 Filled in and signed visa application, 1-4 passport photos depending on the embassy/consulate/border, 1 valid passport, visa application fee, and a letter stating that you take full responsibility for your safety in Afghanistan and planned itinerary.

 If applying in a third country, the consulate may require you to bring a letter from your own embassy clearing you to go.